Satyamedavarapu/Satyamedavarapu/README.md

 - 👋 Hi, I’m @Satyamedavarapu
 - 👀 I’m interested in ...
-Flutter, React
+Flutter, Node.js, MongoDB
-- 🌱 I’m currently learning ...Flutter
+- 🌱 I’m currently learning ...Node.js
-- 💞️ I’m looking to collaborate on ...Flutter and React
+- 💞️ I’m looking to collaborate on ...Flutter
 - 📫 How to reach me ...

 <!---